stephenbarraza/2_Udacity_Data_Analyst_Nanodegree/README.md

 #### Project 3 - Analyze A/B Test Results

-In this project, the analyste will be working to understand the results of an A/B test run by an e-commerce website.
-They will use the necessary statistical tools required to perform and interpret the A/B test.
+In this project, the analyst will work to understand the results of an A/B test run by an e-commerce website.
+They will use the necessary statistical tools required to perform and interpret the A/B test results.

 [Project 3 Submittal](https://github.com/stephenbarraza/Udacity-DANd/blob/main/Project_3_Analyze_AB_test_Results.pdf)
 [Project 3 Review 1](https://github.com/stephenbarraza/Udacity-DANd/blob/main/Project_3_Instructor_Review_1.pdf)